jordifierro/pachatary-api/README.md

 This endpoint is used to ask login email.
 An email will be sent with an authenticated (using a token) link to login.
+Person email has to be confirmed to receive login email.

 _Request(application/x-www-form-urlencoded):_